antondevilliers/viam/README.md

 GET: api/v1/balances/msisdn/0829991234
 ```

 To return any errors that are encountered.
-Basicly to test the ACME API.
+Basically to test the ACME API.

 ```
 GET: api/v1/balances/msisdn/:msisdn/apierror/:apierr